cleishm/ESP32RotaryEncoder/README.md

 ## Compatibility

-So far, this has only been tested on an [Arduino Nano ESP32](https://docs.arduino.cc/hardware/nano-esp32).
+So far, this has only been tested on an [Arduino Nano ESP32](https://docs.arduino.cc/hardware/nano-esp32) and a generic ESP-WROOM-32 module.
 This _should_ work on any ESP32 in Arduino IDE and PlatformIO as long as your framework packages are current.

 This library more than likely won't work at all on non-ESP32 devices -- it uses features from the ESP32 IDF, such as [esp_timer.h](https://github.com/espressif/esp-idf/blob/master/components/esp_timer/include/esp_timer.h), along with [FunctionalInterrupt.h](https://github.com/espressif/arduino-esp32/blob/master/cores/esp32/FunctionalInterrupt.h) from the Arduino API.
 So, to try and use this on a non-ESP32 might require some serious overhauling.